Update Field Values

 Project administrators can also tune the behavior of these fields.
 These settings can vary from project to project.
 As a result, you can experience a wide range of options when you set and update values for different fields in an issue.
 Use the information on this page to familiarize yourself with each of these options.

-Supplemental Text Fields
+Formatted Text Fields

 Fields with this type are not shown in the sidebar with other custom fields.
 Instead, they appear just below the issue description.